stefan-it/hmByT5/bench/README.md

 # Small Benchmark

-We test our pretrained language models on various datasets from HIPE-2020 and HIPE-2022.
+We test our pretrained language models on various datasets from HIPE-2020, HIPE-2022 and Europeana.
 The following table shows an overview of used datasets.

 | Language | Dataset                                                                                          | Additional Dataset                                                                                     |
 |----------|--------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------|